 Thursday, June 28 was the perfect evening for the blues underneath the Albany Corning Preserve Boat Launch.
-The passing of a thunderstorm didn’t stop blues fans from across the Capital Region and beyond, from as far as Chicago, Illinois, from coming to Albany to attend the 4th concert of the 2018 Alive at 5 Concert Series, with The Former Members of the B.B.
-King Blues Band Ft.
-Tito Jackson of The Jackson 5, with special guests, The Age.
+The passing of a thunderstorm didn’t stop blues fans from across the Capital Region and beyond, from as far as Chicago, Illinois, from coming to Albany to attend the 4th concert of the 2018 Alive at 5 Concert Series, featuring Tito Jackson of The Jackson 5 and former members of the B.B.
+King Blues Band, with special guests, The Age.

 Infusing their own blend of funk and soul into their original tunes, The Age set the bar high as they brought out their funk and their soothing souls into Downtown Albany.
 Their short set was led on by The Age’s sister, who was providing the lead vocals throughout the evening.
 The Age, who happened to have a cold, wasn’t able to provide the vocals to his tunes.
 He was only able to provide some minimal backing vocals with his sister.
 Despite his lack of vocals, The Age was able to entice the audience with some sizzling guitar work on his lead solos on stage.
 Still, their set was just as fun and entertaining and set the mood for a great evening of blues.

 The blues remained alive and strong in Greater Albany as blues night continued inside Corning Preserve.
 The audience, even patrons holding up The Jackson 5 signage along the front barrier of the main stage, was anticipating the wait of the B.B.
 King Blues Band and their featured guitarist and vocalist, Tito Jackson.
 Many music fans may remember Tito Jackson from another famous musical family, the Jackson 5.
 Paying homage to blues great, B.B.
 King and the Jackson 5, this band was electrifying and certainly brought on the heat to continue to ignite a spark in the love of blues through their music and through the energy of their fans, and new fans alike.